 Learning how to convey messages that people can truly understand and act on is a major skill to develop.
 It’s very different from talking directly to 5-6 people and being done like you would as a manager of ICs.

-To learn more about setting up effective organizational communication, read Everything you need to know about organizational communication from the experts:
+To learn more about setting up effective organizational communication in your department or company, read Everything you need to know about organizational communication from the experts.

 Part 2: Developing leaders

 A key part of being a great senior leader is learning how to effectively identify candidates for future leadership positions and develop them into leaders.

 A healthy pipeline of leaders ensures that your company avoids the Peter Principle and teams struggling because of ill-prepared, and poorly selected managers.

 That doesn’t happen by accident.
 Developing leaders requires your attention and effort:

 - Before someone is promoted: Picking the right people, and guiding them toward the right materials and activities to help them develop their leadership skills.

 - After they’re promoted: Coaching them as they learn and make mistakes with their team, and supporting them to thrive with their new responsibilities.